(Transcribed extract from The Herald-Journal, Bessemer, Alabama December 20, 1888)

 Read all the jokes printed on the programme and forever after eschew them.
 No jest ever gains admission to a theatrical programme until it has been found unavailable because of age everywhere else.

-Do not step on the tall hat of the gentleman next you.
+Do not step on the tall hat of the gentleman next to you.
 This rule is respectfully dedicated to ladies, who are also advised not to throw their overshoes into the derby of the gentleman who sits in front.

 If the lady in front of you obscures your vision with her winged hat, leave the theatre.
 Do not trim the hat down with a pair of pocket shears, or sit on the back of your seat with your feet on the cushion.